 Similar to Indeed, Facebook also had one of the largest leases of the year in 2017, when it signed a lease for 231,507 SF at Third+Shoal.

 In the past two years alone, these two tech giants have signed a total of nearly 1 million square feet in new, quality developments showing confidence in their companies as well as the city of Austin.
 Facebook and Indeed also are showing that they prefer to sign suburban as well as CBD leases, as both have offices in downtown and in the Domain, which is an interesting trend to follow.

 As you can see, the major theme driving large lease transactions in Austin is access to a large educated workforce with a price point more desirable than the West Coast alternatives.

-Almost every company who signed a large lease in the Austin area this past year cited Austin’s talent and quality of life as the main reasons behind their continued investment in the city.
+Almost every company that signed a large lease in the Austin area this past year cited Austin’s talent and quality of life as the main reasons behind their continued commercial real estate investments in the city.

 For a full list of large leases (over 20,000 SF) that took place in the last quarter, download your free copy of our latest office market report.

 - 2018 Recap: 5 Most Significant Commercial Real Estate Sales in Austin, Texas